-- Text: - (1) In a civil action or administrative proceeding, a husband shall not be examined as a witness for or against his wife without her consent or a wife for or against her husband without his consent, except as provided in subsection (3). - Solution: - Change entire section to: "In a civil action or administrative proceeding, a spouse shall not be examined as a witness for or against his or her spouse without his or her consent, except as provided in subsection (3)."
+- Text: - o (1) In a civil action or administrative proceeding, a husband shall not be examined as a witness for or against his wife without her consent or a wife for or against her husband without his consent, except as provided in subsection (3). - Solution: - O Change entire section to: "In a civil action or administrative proceeding, a spouse shall not be examined as a witness for or against their spouse without their consent, except as provided in subsection (3).